EliottElek/Ing4/DevOps/lab1/README.md

 DevOps#1:
-First instance of website on NodeJS
+First instance of web app on NodeJS